JoseMiracle/EXTERNAL_API_CONSUMPTION/README.md

 # External API Integration in Django with Django REST Framework

 This repository provides an example of how to integrate an external API into a Django project using the Django REST Framework (DRF).
-The example demonstrates how to make API requests, handle responses, and expose the data through your own API endpoints.
+The example demonstrates how to make API requests, handle responses, and expose the data through your own API endpoints, the endpoints are provided by [https://documenter.getpostman.com/view/1134062/T1LJjU52#intro]

 ## Table of Contents